graphql-dotnet/graphql-dotnet/BOUNTY.md

 We've created a process to ensure multiple contributors aren’t competing on the same project, and to make sure work is properly merged into GraphQL.NET once completed.

-1. Read the Request For Proposal document completely.
+1. Read the GitHub issue containing the project's Request For Proposals completely.
-2. If you want to move forward, submit an proposal to the GraphQL.NET team on your suggested implementation by replying to the RFP posting.
+2. If you want to move forward, submit an proposal to the GraphQL.NET team on your suggested implementation by replying to the issue.
 Be sure to include as many details as requested by the spec, and be sure to address each of the completion criteria.
 For proposals that include UI changes, mockups are strongly encouraged.
 3. Work with the GraphQL.NET team to finalize plans for the best implementation.
 Proposals will be judged on their maintainability, design quality, and adherence to spec.
 Note that other developers may submit competing proposals